 For reliable results, cut the stump far down the ground (below where suckers can grow) and drill deeper to expose the living tissues.
 Then, paint the top surface of the stump, keeping in mind not to spill some fuel onto the ground.

 If you do it right, the amount of diesel to kill a tree mainly depends on the tree size you’re trying to eliminate.
 It’s clear-cut that you’ll use more fuel in large trees than you will need in small ones.

 As a rough estimate, 4 liters is enough to kill a medium-sized tree.

 The method you use can also determine how much diesel to use.
-When you use the basal bark treatment method, you’ll need more fuel than when you drill and pour gasoline instead.
+When using the basal bark treatment method, you’ll need more fuel than when you drill and pour gasoline.
 That’s because, for the former method, you’ve to soak up the tree to ensure maximum absorption for reliable results.

 It also depends on how many times you will apply the diesel.

 Will Diesel Kill a Pine Tree?

 Yes, diesel will kill a pine tree.
 You can use our highlighted methods to kill your pine tree.
 You can kill the roots first by applying diesel and waiting several months for the whole tree to die.
 Or by cutting the rest of the tree, remaining with the roots, and then using diesel on the roots.